CLIENT ACCOUNTS

 Another type of missing participant is someone who is simply unresponsive.
 They may have received a distribution check but haven’t cashed it.
 For example, someone might feel it’s not worth cashing a $10 check for a trailing dividend that was credited to their account.

-And in some cases, possibly those auto-enrolled in the plan, former employees may not even realize they have an account at all.
+And in some cases, former employees (such as those who were auto-enrolled in the plan) may not even realize they have an account at all.
 So, they never seek to claim what’s rightfully theirs.

-FP Tip: Emphasize to clients that the longer a participant goes missing, the harder it can be to find them later.
-Early red flags to watch for are distribution checks, quarterly statements or service emails that are sent but returned undeliverable.
+FPs can emphasize to clients that the longer a participant goes missing, the harder it can be to find them later.
+Some early red flags to watch for may include distribution checks, quarterly statements or service emails that are sent but returned undeliverable.

 What’s at stake